anjomshoaa/asai-ne-2023/content/2-program.md

 ## Schedule

-The event will take place at July 5, 2023.
+The event will take place on July 5, 2023.

 - 15:30 pm - Coffee and Registration
 - 16:00 - 17:15 - Lightning talks (5 minute presentations)